 Believe it or not, there’s one field that’s more nuanced than wine itself: wine writing and blogging.
-Some wine bloggers cover specific niches in the industry, others focus on helping newcomers fall in love with tasting, exploring and learning about wine.
+Some wine bloggers cover specific niches in the industry, others focus on helping newcomers fall in love with tasting, exploring and learning, casually enjoying a glass of red wine.
 Still other bloggers cover wine news, reviews and winemaking.

 1. Wine Folly